Onel Hernández

 He emigrated to Germany as a child, and played in the 2.
 Bundesliga for Arminia Bielefeld and Eintracht Braunschweig.
 In January 2018, he signed for Norwich City, with whom he became the first Cuban to play and score in the Premier League.
 He spent the 2021–22 season on loan at EFL Championship clubs Middlesbrough and Birmingham City.

 Club career

 Germany

 Born in Morón, Cuba, Hernández came through the academy system at TuS Westfalia Neuenkirchen, FC Gütersloh 2000, Rot Weiss Ahlen and Arminia Bielefeld.
 He made his professional league debut for Arminia Bielefeld in the 2.
 Bundesliga against SC Paderborn 07 on 1 October 2010.
 In this game, he was substituted in the 78th minute for Franck Manga Guela by Christian Ziege.
 He played 28 league games for Arminia Bielefeld from 2010 to 2012.
-After two years he moved to SV Werder Bremen II.
+After two years he moved to Werder Bremen II.
 On 10 January 2014, Hernández moved to VfL Wolfsburg II.

 On 2 June 2016, Hernández signed with 2.
 Bundesliga club Eintracht Braunschweig for the 2016–17 season.